AdemGD/ATI03/README.md

 ## Usage
 1. Run the script `message_encryption.py`.
 The application window will open.
+2. For encrypting, decrypting, or decoding text directly:
-2. Enter the message you want to encrypt, decrypt, or decode in the "Message" field.
+    - Enter the message you want to encrypt, decrypt, or decode in the "Message" field.
-3. For encryption and decryption, enter the key (1-25) in the "Key (1-25)" field.
+    - For encryption and decryption, enter the key (1-25) in the "Key (1-25)" field.
-4. Click the "Encrypt" button to encrypt the message using the provided key.
+    - Click the "Encrypt" button to encrypt the message using the provided key.
-5. Click the "Decrypt" button to decrypt an encrypted message using the provided key.
+    - Click the "Decrypt" button to decrypt an encrypted message using the provided key.
-6. Click the "Decode" button to decode an encrypted message by trying all possible keys (1-25).
+    - Click the "Decode" button to decode an encrypted message by trying all possible keys (1-25).
+3. For processing text files:
+    - Click the "Process File" button.
+    - Select a text file to open.
+    - Choose the operation (Encrypt, Decrypt, or Decode) in the dialog box.
+    - For encryption and decryption, enter the key (1-25) in the dialog box.
+    - The processed contents will be saved to a new file.
-7. The encrypted, decrypted, or decoded messages will be displayed in a pop-up window and copied to the clipboard.
+4. The encrypted, decrypted, or decoded messages will be displayed in a pop-up window and copied to the clipboard.

 ## Code Structure
 The code consists of the following functions:
 - `encrypt(message, key)`: Encrypts the given message using the Caesar cipher with the provided key.
 - `decrypt(message, key)`: Decrypts the given message using the Caesar cipher with the provided key.
-- `decode(message)`: Tries all possible keys (1-25) to decode the given encrypted message and returns the first 10 decoded messages.
+- `decode(message)`: Tries all possible keys (1-25) to decode the given encrypted message and returns the decoded messages.
 - `on_encrypt()`: Event handler for the "Encrypt" button.
 Encrypts the message and copies the encrypted text to the clipboard.
 - `on_decrypt()`: Event handler for the "Decrypt" button.
 Decrypts the message and copies the decrypted text to the clipboard.
 - `on_decode()`: Event handler for the "Decode" button.
-Decodes the message by trying all possible keys and copies the first 10 decoded messages to the clipboard.
+Decodes the message by trying all possible keys and copies the decoded messages to the clipboard.
+- `process_file()`: Handles the file processing operations (open, encrypt/decrypt/decode, save).
+- `save_file(contents, title, default_name)`: Saves the processed contents to a file.

 The Tkinter GUI is created and configured in the last part of the code.